sapariduo/gopandas/README.md

 - String for string (constructed over string)
 - Nan for Not A Number (constructed over string)

-**Note**: All Types of Gopandas implement the gopandas/types.C interface
+**Note**: All Types of Gopandas implement the gopandas types.C interface